iamnoah/mu/README.md

 Atom uses functional lenses internally to create focused computes.
 You can pass your own Lenses to focus and they will be inserted into the path.

     TODO example

+### Converting Data

+By default, Atoms work on plain objects and arrays.
+Whenever you use an Atom to set a value, mu makes copies of any objects and arrays in the path and replaces the changed objects with references to the new values.

+If you have Classes in your data structure, you can define an Atom Type that will makes copies of your Class instead of using plain objects:

+    var convertFoo = Atom.convert(Foo, {
+        bar: {
+            baz: Atom.convert(Baz)
+        }
+    });
+    var RootAtom = Atom.define(Root, {
+        foo: convertFoo,
+        qux: convertFoo,
+    });

+    // fromJSON will use your converters to create your initial data var root = new RootAtom(compute(RootAtom.fromJSON(rawData)));
+    root.get() instanceof Root
+    root.focus("foo").get() instanceof Foo
+    root.focus("foo", "bar", "baz", "qux").set(123)
+    root.focus("foo", "bar", "baz").get() instanceof Baz
+    root.focus("foo", "bar", "baz").get().qux === 123

+#### Caveat

+Anytime an object is updated, mu will shallow copy all the enumerable properties into a plain object, make changes to it, and then call the function you pass it as a constructor. e.g., `new YourClass(newData)`.

+That means:

+ * If your class has non-enumerable state, it will be lost.
+Keep it simple.
+ * If your class has state that you do not want copied (e.g., bound functions,) make it non-enumerable.
+ * `Object.defineProperty` is your friend. getters and setters are recommended.

 ### mu's compute